 Can I get warranty in China for my universal boxed processor?

 In China, only a China boxed processor is eligible for warranty.
 A universal boxed processor isn't eligible for warranty unless you provide the proof of purchase and custom clearance documentation.

 Can I contact Intel directly about boxed processor replacement?

 We recommend that you work with your Intel Technology Partner to shorten completion time for warranty transaction.
 If contacting your Intel Technology Partner isn't an option, we can provide technical support and warranty services for boxed processors and the fan heat sinks.

-Can I extend the three-year warranty on my Intel® Boxed Processor?
+Can I extend the warranty on my Intel® Boxed Processor?

 Can I contact Intel directly about replacement for an OEM or tray processor?

 You must contact your place of purchase or computer manufacturer about OEM processor warranty replacement.
 We don't provide warranty service for OEM processors.

 What if I don't know if my processor is an OEM or boxed processor?